 Kefalonia is a truly beautiful and largely unspoiled island.
 Hiring a car is an excellent way to discover its hidden charms for yourself, at your own pace.

-There are many car hire companies on the island, in May and June and again in October you shouldn't have a problem getting a car but during July, August and September it can be difficult to obtain a car, especially if you want a particular type of vehicle for specific dates and booking well in advance is pretty much essential if you want a seven or nine seater, or a car with automatic transmission.
+There are many car hire companies on the island, in May and June and again in October you shouldn't have a problem getting a car but during July, August and September it can be difficult to obtain a car, especially if you want a particular type of vehicle for specific dates so booking well in advance is pretty much essential, especially if you want a seven or nine seater, or a car with automatic transmission - these are like hens' teeth.

 You can normally pre-book a car through your holiday company (if travelling on a package holiday) or through your travel agent.
 Bear in mind that the first holiday brochures are printed well over a year in advance and car hire prices have to be calculated based on the current year's demand and predicted demand for the year ahead.